Micah 3 – Against Princes and Prophets

 a.
 Then they will cry to the LORD, but He will not hear them: This was one example of God’s judgment against the corrupt leaders.
 When they cried out for God’s help, the LORD would remain silent.

 b.
-He will even hide His face from them at that time: One aspect of the blessing pronounced by the priests of Israel was asked the LORD to make His face shine upon you (Numbers 6:25).
+He will even hide His face from them at that time: One aspect of the blessing pronounced by the priests of Israel was asking the LORD to make His face shine upon them (Numbers 6:25).
 Here, Micah promised the opposite of this blessing – that God would even hide His face from them at that time.

 B. God against the false prophets to His people.